-So we’ve wrapped up our top five Philippines waterfalls.
-All of which include crystal blue waters and even some rope swings.
-So if you’re waterfall chasers like us and looking for the best waterfalls in the Philippines then these are some spots that you simply cannot miss out on.
+Here are our top five Philippines waterfalls, all of which include crystal blue waters and even some rope swings.
+The best waterfalls in the Philippines.

 1. Kawasan Falls – Cebu